Explicit 34: Star Wars Holiday Special

 And there we go.

-That'll be halfway to the competition.
+That'll be halfway to compensation.

 25:48